fustilio/wordnet-playground/README.md

 # WordNet TypeScript

 A TypeScript port of the Python [wn library](https://github.com/goodmami/wn) for accessing WordNet data.
-This project provides a modern, type-safe way to work with WordNet in JavaScript/TypeScript environments.
+This project provides a modern, type-safe way to work with WordNet in JavaScript/TypeScript environments with clear separation between core functionality and platform-specific implementations.

 ## What is WordNet?